Politics - Domestic Policy NORTH AMERICA

 WHAT SOURCES AGREE ON

-• The Supreme Court heard arguments on April 29, 2026, regarding the Trump administration’s effort to terminate Temporary Protected Status (TPS) for Haitian and Syrian migrants.
+• The Supreme Court heard oral arguments on April 29, 2026, regarding the Trump administration’s attempt to end Temporary Protected Status (TPS) for Haitian and Syrian immigrants.

-• TPS allows migrants from countries affected by war or natural disaster to remain and work in the U.S. temporarily.
+• TPS allows migrants from countries affected by war or natural disaster to live and work legally in the U.S.

-• The Supreme Court has a 6-3 conservative majority, and several conservative justices expressed skepticism about judicial review of TPS termination decisions.
+• The Supreme Court has a 6-3 conservative majority, and several conservative justices expressed skepticism about judicial review.

 • A decision is expected by the end of June 2026.